 - a.
 Approximately 2.4 billion gallons of Lake releases have been sent to STA-1W through September of this year, with an average hydraulic load of 0.1 ft per month. - b.
 STA-1W discharges into WCA-1, which is currently below its regulation schedule. - c.
 The Western Flow-way has been receiving less than full flow to allow the treatment vegetation to "rest". - d.
-During this time of emergency operations, consider increasing Lake releases to the maximum safe capacity.
-If a target hydraulic load of 3 feet per month could be achieved, approximately 19,500 acre feet of Lake releases could be treated in this STA each month.
+During this time of emergency operations, consider requesting the District to increase Lake releases to the maximum safe capacity.
+If a target hydraulic load of 3 feet per month could be achieved, approximately 6.3 billion gallons of Lake releases could be treated in this STA each month.